The 20 Biggest Myths in Hollywood and the Entertainment Industry Right Now

 Yes, things are changing, but at what rate and how fast?
 Here’s an analogy I’ve been thinking in terms of my own writing.
 Say in the past, a given thing was a “two” in importance or value out of ten.
 Now—with “disruption”—it’s a five.
 Usually, the news reports it as if it’s a “10”.
 Then say I come along and I say, “Actually, that’s a four.”
 Well yes, I’m off by one, but that’s much closer than reading articles arguing that “This new trend is a ten!!!”

 This isn’t just idle media criticism; it actually matters.
 If you don’t know what’s actually happening, you can make some really bad mistakes.
-(I point out one half a billion potential mistake later.)
+(I point out one potential half-a-billion dollar mistake later.)

 To close out 2023, I want to share a bunch of “myths” about Hollywood that keep getting repeated, which also serves as a semi-recap of my writing over the last year.
 It’s free to all, so please share.
 Share it far and wide if you like.
 Finally, if you support me or my work, please subscribe!
 Or give a gift subscription…